NCAA's IT team transitions from back office order-taker to leader and innovator

 After weighing the three major cloud providers, the NCAA opted for the Google Cloud Platform for its robust data analytics portfolio.

 "When you talk high-tech, Google's usually the first name that comes to mind.
-And when you talk to who's the best at data analytics and all that, again, it's Google," said Williams.
+And when you talk to who's the best at data analytics and all that, again, it's Google," said Williams, in an interview with CIO Dive.
 "As we want to start moving more into that analytics area, it really should be a no-brainer for us."

 The NCAA has had IaaS solutions in place for several years and, in the coming months and years, is looking to continue moving to the public cloud platform, affording the IT team more agility.